kokomanu31/template-repo/.github/PULL_REQUEST_TEMPLATE.md

-## 📝 Description
+### 📝 Description
 <!--
   Please include a summary of the changes, relevant motivation, context, and the reason for the change.
   - Start each bullet with imperative verbs
   - Make sure descriptions are as concise as possible
-  - If there are many files changed, reference each bullet point in the list with a commit tag -->
+  - If there are many commits related to different changes, reference each bullet point in the list with a commit tag to help identify which commit is related to which change
+-->
 -